irmadong/Practical_Deep_Learning_Project/README.md

 **model directory**: the base shallow CNN model and the ResNet model

 # Prepare to execute:
-first pip install -r requirement.txt\
+first pip install -r requirements.txt\
 then pip install tensorboard \
 for some vm: run the following in the terminals: sudo add-apt-repository ppa:ubuntu-toolchain-r/test \